supabase/terraform-provider-supabase/docs/tutorial.md

 }
 ```

-Remember to substitue placeholder values with your own.
-For sensitive fields like password, you may consider retrieving it from a secure credentials store.
+Remember to substitute placeholder values with your own.
+For sensitive fields such as the password, consider storing and retrieving them from a secure credentials store.

-Next, run `terraform -chdir=module apply` and confirm creating the new project resource.
+Next, run `terraform -chdir=module apply` to create the new project resource.

 ### Importing a project

-If you have an existing project hosted on Supabase, you may import it into your local terraform state for tracking and management.
+If you have an existing project hosted on Supabase, you can import it into your local Terraform state for tracking and management.

 Edit `module/resource.tf` with the following changes.